Aiven-Open/klaw-docs/README.md

 ### Local development

+First, make sure you hare the required technology set up:

+- node (see above)
+- optional: Vale (see above)

-Install all needed dependencies and setup githooks:
+The, install all needed dependencies and setup the needed githooks:

 ```shell
 npm install